MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Licensing requirements

+To use hosted machine group, you will need the following licensing option:

+- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate hosted RPA add-on**.

+    You need to assign to your environment as many add-ons as many bots you want to run in parallel in your environment.

+> [!NOTE]
+> Any services or applications the unattended bot accesses must be licensed separately.
+For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License.

+> [!IMPORTANT]
+> To enable a smooth transition for customers using the hosted machine group feature during the preview phase, a grace period will be provided to enable customers to procure the appropriate hosted RPA add-on in order to continue using the feature.
+Entitlements for using the hosted machine group during the preview phase will be extended until 1st April 2023.
+After this date, you will need the Hosted RPA add-on to continue using the hosted machine group feature.
+> ### Licensing requirements during grace period
-To use hosted machine groups, you need one of the following licensing options:
+>To use hosted machine groups, you need one of the following licensing options:

-- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-ons**.
+>- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-ons**.
+>

-    During the preview period, hosted machine groups will be available with the existing licenses to run unattended RPA.
+>    During the grace period, hosted machine groups will be available with the existing licenses to run unattended RPA.
 So there are no extra charges for the **Power Automate per user** or **per flow plan with attended RPA** and the **Power Automate unattended RPA add-on**.
 You need to assign to your environment as many add-ons as many bots you want to run in parallel in your environment.
+>

-- Use the **Power Automate per user plan with attended RPA trial** and the **Power Automate unattended RPA add-on trials**.
+>- Use the **Power Automate per user plan with attended RPA trial** and the **Power Automate unattended RPA add-on trials**.
+>

-    The plans and add-ons mentioned above have trial versions that last 30 days and can be extended once to a total of 60 days.
+>    The plans and add-ons mentioned above have trial versions that last 30 days and can be extended once to a total of 60 days.
 Organization admins can obtain up to 25 seats from the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign those attended RPA trials to 25 individual makers, and assign the unattended add-ons to the targeted environments.
+>

-- Use the 90-days self-assisted premium trial.
+>- Use the 90-days self-assisted premium trial.
+>

-    Trial users can create up to 10 hosted machine groups and have up to two bots running in parallel in a given environment.
+>    Trial users can create up to 10 hosted machine groups and have up to two bots running in parallel in a given environment.
 To start a trial, select **Try free** under **Per-user plan with attended RPA** in the [Power Automate pricing page](https://powerautomate.microsoft.com/pricing/) or the desktop flow page of the [Power Automate portal](http://make.powerautomate.com/).

-> [!NOTE]
-> Any services or applications the unattended bot accesses must be licensed separately.
-For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License.

 ## Prerequisites